Yamaha FG850 Acoustic Review. The Blogging Musician @ adamharkus.com

 Here’s to the next one!

-3 responses to “Yamaha FG850 Acoustic Review”
+3 thoughts on “Yamaha FG850 Acoustic Review”

 1. Hi mate.
 Found you while looking around for reviews on the FG850 and really enjoyed yours.
 I have one now and I think it was a good choice.
 It’s definitely the rarer of the range but I like that.
 However, I found the action ridiculously high (was hurting my fingertips and leaving grooves in the skin) and had to sandpaper down the saddle twice.
 It’s about as low as I want to try and it has improved but still feel I can get it better.
 You mentioned you had to adjust the truss-rod and shave a little of the saddle also – so is it playing like ‘butter’ now?
 Any tips on strings, new saddle perhaps, new pins for this or should I just hand it over for a pro setup?
 It’s my first solid top so wondering if a hard mahogany top makes any difference in playability against spruce?
 Also, what’s your thoughts on it also after owning it for a while now, is it a keeper?
 Thanks in advance

-Hi Fin.
+1. Hi Fin.
 Thanks for reading/watching.
 To be honest with you, tightening the truss rod helped but it’s still not perfect action wise.
 I would always recommend adjusting the truss rod first before going anywhere near the bridge.

 I’ve only ever shaved a saddle on my old Simon and Pattrick SP6 which produced a near perfect action, so maybe I’ll try it again.
 It does no harm provided you don’t overdo it or have a replacement bridge to hand.